 Yes.
 The policy allows Faculty members to opt out on a per-article basis.
-Faculty members may waive the open access license for each article permanently, or delay appearance of the article (embargo it) for a specified period.
-If for any reason, the scholar does not want to make the work publicly available, he or she simply needs to submit a waiver request, and automatically receive a waiver letter verifying this choice.
-Faculty can still choose to deposit the article in the repository if they wish, as long as the agreement signed with the publisher reserves that right.
+Faculty members may waive the open access license for each article permanently, or delay public access to the article (embargo it) for a specified period.
+If for any reason, the scholar does not want to make the work publicly available, he or she simply needs to direct the University to waive the Policy for that article, and automatically receive a waiver letter verifying this choice.
+Faculty who opt out of the Policy can still choose to deposit the article in the repository if they wish, as long as the agreement signed with the publisher reserves that right.